 As you’ll see below, our roots reside in journalism, the result of my time at Caribbean Business newspaper, my freelancing for other media, and generally my vocation-inspired approach to news and trends.

-More recently, thanks to my AlexDiazEco consulting practice and content studio, to go with my work in strategic communications dating back more than 20 years, we’re able to bring together the serious reporting of a magazine with the sponsored content of a serious company or organization.
-The latter is a reference to TRJ Studio, the unit that will work with clients to produce journalism-quality content that can just as well publish in any media to add deep value for those who read it and thought leadership for the brands that create it.
+More recently, thanks to my AlexDiazEco consulting practice (now the COMMON Future content studio), to go with my work in strategic communications dating back more than 20 years, we’re able to bring together the serious reporting of a magazine with the sponsored content of a serious company or organization.
+At COMMON Future, we work with clients to produce journalism-quality content that can just as well publish in any media to add deep value for those who read it and thought leadership for the brands that create it.

 Our principal focus there: AWAKEN THE WORLD, a series of subject-specific content portals that raises the bar on resilience information and education.
 More here.

 TRJ, in that sense, is a quintessential digital medium, a curated dance between the independent, objective analysis of our team, and the independent, objective analysis of our contributors.

 Resilience to us is everything, human and physical, that helps you prepare for and adapt to escalating hothouse climate disruptions, be they temporary shocks of extreme weather or the longer-term social and economic stresses created by the coming ever-higher frequency and intensity of those climate events.

 Our principal guide is the 17 UN Sustainable Development Goals, which we see as the new and exciting path to resilience, as well as the Sendai Framework born from that broader effort.
 More on our unique SDG take in this column.

 We aim to cover the adopters and providers of resilience solutions.
 The former are mainly cities, companies and organizations that acquire related products and services to become more resilient.
 The providers, naturally, are those who innovate and deliver those answers, a magnificent joint effort by companies, academia and NGOs.
 Combined, the adopters and providers form a thriving emerging ecosystem, which we will cover exactly as that.